MINISIPSERVER

 3.2 Configure detection

-Please click sub-menu "Detection" to configure detections like following:
+Please click sub-menu "Detection" to configure detections.

 detection configuration